 - ministry to:

-Kelly has been a parishioner of St. Alexander's Parish in Chelmsford for almost 50 years.
+Kelly has been a parishioner of St. Alexander's Parish in Chelmsford for more than 50 years.
 She joined the CWL in 1997 taking a position on the council's executive in 2005.
 She has held many positions over the years, Community Life, Christian Family Life, Organization, Secretary, Treasurer, President for two terms and Past President and Historian.

 The Resolutions Standing Committee is tasked with:

 - research and preparation of resolutions and briefs

 - study and implementation of resolutions adopted by other levels

 - at provincial and national levels, presentation of resolutions to government